 It is Mr. Moir's feeling that once a mooring ball has a dinghy tied on, it has effectively been reserved regardless of the size of the vessel tied to it.
 The presence of a dinghy is a clear indicator that the dinghy owner intends to return for the evening.
 By design, the moorings system is offered on a first come, first served basis.
 A dinghy is a boat and subject to the same fees as any other boat regardless of size.

-If you want to stay at a particular spot and don't want to sail there only to find there are no mooring balls available ...
-USE YOUR RADIO and call ahead!
-Should you find that no spots are available and If the anchorage is unsuitable for anchoring, then get out your Cruising Guide and go for plan "B"!
+If you want to stay at a particular spot and don't want to sail there only to find there are no mooring balls available ... use your radio and call ahead!
+Should you find that no spots are available and If the anchorage is unsuitable for anchoring, then get out your Cruising Guide and opt for plan "B"!
 Most sailors understand that if you don't have a plan B, you don't have a plan!

-There are no hard and fast rules and regulations regarding mooring ball reservation etiquette.
-One can only hope that the yachting community will respect the property of others and will understand that the system was designed to operate on a "first come, first served" basis.
-It might also be wise to keep in mind that to board, untie or release a line from a boat (regardless of size) without the owner's permission or knowledge is unlawful!
-Those who advocate untying a dinghy from a mooring, tying their yacht to the mooring and then securing the dinghy to their yacht so the owner or lessor may retrieve it upon their return ... may want to think twice before doing so.
+There are no hard and fast rules and regulations regarding mooring ball etiquette.
+One can only hope that the yachting community will respect the property of others and will understand that the mooring system was designed to operate on a "first come, first served" basis.
+It might also be wise to keep in mind that to board, untie or release a line from a boat (regardless of size) is unlawful!
+Those who advocate untying a dinghy from a mooring, tying their yacht to the mooring and then securing the dinghy to their yacht so the owner or lessor may retrieve it upon their return, may want to think twice before doing so.
+That too is illegal!

-Many BVI bareboat charter companies have a standard clause in their contracts stating navigation limits which specifically exclude Anegada and St. Croix.
-The reason for these exclusions are insurance related and hinge entirely on the client's individual sailing and navigation abilities.
+Some BVI bareboat charter companies have a standard clause in their contracts stating navigation limits which specifically exclude Anegada and St. Croix.
+The reason for these exclusions are insurance related and hinge entirely upon the companies insurance coverage.

-If you are a first time yacht charter guest (with a particular charter company) and you really want to go to Anegada, you must first make written application to the company requesting their permission to travel to Anegada.
-Detail your navigational skills by stating your experience.
-Frequently, and if you have chartered in the BVI before (without incident) ... the company will allow you to sail to Anegada, but you will need to get written permission from the charter company as an amendment to your contract.
+If you are a first time yacht charter guest (with a particular charter company) and you really want to go to Anegada, ask your broker if it's permitted.
+Frequently, and if you have chartered in the BVI before (without incident) ... the company will allow you to sail to Anegada, but you may need to get a waiver from the charter company as an amendment to your contract.
 They may want to meet you first and will make their final decision after doing your yacht and chart briefings.
 Some companies have no restrictions other than suitable weather conditions on the day you wish to make the voyage.

 In recent years, the channel markers approaching the anchorage at Anegada have been greatly improved, making the approach much less dangerous than in former times.
 The Cruising Guide to the Virgin Islands provides some excellent information regarding the approach to Anegada and entry into the channel leading to the anchorage.

-Another option is to join a flotilla from the North Sound, Virgin Gorda.
+Another option is to join a group leaving from the North Sound on Virgin Gorda.
 The danger here is that you may follow somebody who has never been there and has no idea where they are going either.
-Make sure you know who is leading the group and their experience, then do your own navigating as you go to double check all way points.
+Make sure you know who is leading the group, their navigation and sailing experience level, then do your own navigating as you go to double check all your way points.

 It is much easier and faster to take the ferry from either Charlotte Amalie in downtown St. Thomas or from Red Hook to Tortola.
-The ferry takes approximately 45 minutes.
-Ferry schedules may be found on the BVI Vacations site shown at the top of this page.
+The ferry takes approximately 45 minutes to one hour.

 What are the advantages or disadvantages of using a yacht charter broker versus booking directly with a bareboat company?

-Generally speaking, yacht charter brokers will have a much wider assortment of yachts to choose from (as they usually represent several companies) and are therefore able to select from a greater number of yacht models to better suit your needs.
-In addition, a yacht broker is not compelled to sell charters aboard any yacht he or she feels is substandard.
-However, brokers often don't have intimate or first hand knowledge of any given yacht as they are usually based in another country and must therefor rely on what the charter company feeds them.
+Generally speaking, yacht charter brokers will have a much wider assortment of yachts to choose from (as they usually represent several companies) and are therefore able to select from a greater number of models to better suit your needs.
+In addition, a broker is not compelled to sell charters aboard any yacht he or she feels is substandard.
+However, brokers often don't have first hand knowledge of any given yacht as they are usually based in another country and must therefore rely on what the charter company feeds them.
 It can be a trade off in some cases.

-Most brokers rely solely on the reputation of the charter company, without having any personal knowledge of the specific yacht you may be interested in chartering.
+Many brokers rely solely on the reputation of the charter company, without having any personal knowledge of the specific yacht you may be interested in chartering.
 Others specialize in certain territories and are well informed about the yachts they offer for charter.
 (A little shameless self promotion here) ...
 Such is the case with Bareboats BVI.
-We live in the British Virgin Islands year 'round and have hand-picked each and every yacht we represent ... but we do not represent every yacht a particular bareboat charter company offers.
+We live in the British Virgin Islands year 'round and have hand-picked each and every yacht we represent ... but we do not represent every yacht a given charter company may have in their inventory.
 We are not obliged to sell any yacht in which we have no faith.
 You need to find out which is which.
 Not every broker knows what they are selling and all bareboat companies are obliged to sell charters on ALL their boats!
 It's a buyer beware situation.

 In the unlikely event of a dispute between you and the charter company, the broker will act as your advocate.
-There is no price difference regardless of whom you book with.
+There is no price difference regardless of who books your charter.
 In the end, the choice is yours.
 I suggest you book your charter with whomever you feel most comfortable and with whomever provides the service you desire and answers all your questions in a timely manner.

 Some travel agents know a few things about yacht charters and may have a charter yacht specialist in their company ... but for the most part, they do not.
 Some bareboat companies deal with travel agents and others do not.
-Many brokers don't.
+Many brokers don't, including us.
 Ask first and find out what is what.
-If you go through a travel agent, they will simply do the hunting on the Internet for you and then will add their percentage onto the actual charter cost.
+If you go through a travel agent, they will simply do the hunting on the Internet for you and will add their percentage onto the actual charter fee.
 Why pay more than you have to for the same thing?
-A good yacht broker is worth their weight in gold and will provide much better information much more quickly.
+A good yacht broker is worth their weight in gold and will provide much better information, much more quickly.

-If you are concerned about booking a charter and sending your money to a foreign country, check with the local Chamber of Commerce to find out more about the reputation of the company you plan to deal with regardless of where they are located.
-The Chamber of Commerce is the first to hear the whispers of a company in trouble and they will not recommend a questionable company ... rather, they may reserve comment and recommend a different charter company or yacht charter broker instead.
+If you are concerned about booking your vacation and sending your money to a foreign country, check with the local Chamber of Commerce to find out more about the reputation of the company you plan to hire, regardless of where they are located.
+The Chamber of Commerce is usually the first to hear whispers of a company in trouble and they will not recommend a questionable company.
+They may reserve comment and recommend a different charter company or yacht charter broker instead.
 If you get the thumbs up, there shouldn't be a problem.

 Need more information about BVI bareboat or crewed yacht charters?